medz/spry/packages/spry_fsrouter/README.md

 }
 ```

-If you need to create a parameter middleware, you can create a file named `:name.middleware.dart`, and the middleware function needs to be named `middleware`.
+If you need to create a parameter middleware, you can create a file named `{name}.middleware.dart`, and the middleware function needs to be named `middleware`.

 ```text
 https://spry.fun/api/users/123